 Clean the outside of your oven with soap and water then with clean water and dry with a soft cloth or paper towel.
 To prevent damage to the operating parts inside the oven, the water should not be allowed to seep into the ventilation openings.
-To clean control panel, open the door to prevent oven from accidentally starting, and wipe a damp cloth followed immediately by a dry cloth.
-Press STOP CLEAR after cleaning.
+To clean control panel, open the door to prevent oven from accidentally starting, and wipe a damp doth followed immediately by a dry cloth.
+Press STOP/ CLEAR after cleaning.

-- 3 If steam accumulates inside or around the outside of the oven door, wipe the panels with a soft cloth.
-This may occur when the microwave oven is operated under high humidity conditions and in no way indicates a malfunction of the unit. - 4 The door and door seals should be kept clean.
-Use only warm, soapy water, rinse then dry thoroughly.
+3 If steam accumulates inside or around the outside of the oven door, wipe the panels with a soft cloth.
+This may occur when the microwave oven is operated under high

+4 The door and door seals should be kept clean.
+Use only warm, soapy water, rinse